wickljas/PES_Board/docs/markdown/sd_card_logger.md

 # SD Card Logger

 The **SD Card Logger** captures data and saves it in binary format on an SD card.
 It uses the `SDLogger` class, which internally buffers the measurements and writes them in bursts via a background thread.
-Currently it only supports writing floating-point data, so when ever you want to log data that is not a float, you need to convert it to a float first, e.g. by using the `static_cast<float>(...)` or simply `float(...)` function.
+It only supports writing floating-point data, so when ever you want to log data that is not a float, you need to convert it to a float first, e.g. by using `static_cast<float>(not_a_float_value)` or simply `(float)(not_a_float_value)`.

 This guide provides a basic overview of the functionality and two short examples showing how to use `SDLogger` to log data.

+**Important Note: Logging with the SD Card Logger only works with the GNU Arm Embedded Toolchain which includes the GNU Compiler (gcc).
+Therefor it will not work with Mbed Studio which is using Arm Compiler 6 (armclang), you have to use PlatformIO!**

 ## Basic Functionality

 The `SDLogger` class:
 - Buffers floating-point data using a ring buffer.
 - Writes data to the SD card from a low‐priority thread.
 - Automatically flushes the file to disk every 5 seconds to minimize data loss.
 - Handles buffer overflow (printing a message if the ring buffer is full).
 - Creates a new file with a running number (`/sd/data/001.bin`, `/sd/data/002.bin`, etc.) when it starts.

 ## Hardware and Pin Configuration